 Fibromyalgia is a chronic condition that affects about 5 million Americans.
 Doctors diagnose fibromyalgia based on a patient’s symptoms and physical exam.
-Patients experience pain and stiffness in the muscles, but there are no measurable findings on X-rays or most lab tests.
-While fibromyalgia does not damage the joints or organs, constant aches and fatigue can have a significant impact on daily life.
+Patients experience muscle pain and stiffness, but there are no measurable findings on X-rays or most lab tests.
+While fibromyalgia does not damage the joints or organs, constant aches and fatigue can significantly impact daily life.

-Fibromyalgia is a condition which is characterized by acute pain in the muscles and tendons of the body.
-The diseased condition is accompanied by many other symptoms in both men and women.
-It is mostly associated with an increased sensation of pain and women are the worst sufferers of this condition.
+Fibromyalgia is a condition that is characterized by acute pain in the muscles and tendons of the body.
+Many other symptoms in both men and women accompany the diseased condition.
+It is mainly associated with an increased pain sensation, and women are the worst sufferers of this condition.

 Fibromyalgia is a physical problem and can be relieved with the help of proper treatment.
 Natural treatment of fibromyalgia is very effective in giving relief from the pain associated with fibromyalgia.
-These natural treatments for fibromyalgia can also give relief from fatigue and normalize the person’s ability to carry on daily activities, as a part of fibromyalgia treatment.
+These natural treatments for fibromyalgia can also relieve fatigue and normalize the person’s ability to carry on daily activities as a part of fibromyalgia treatment.

 Note: Fibromyalgia is a non-contagious disorder.
 It is also not life-threatening.
-Nevertheless, it can affect different parts or body systems either one after the other or all at the same time.
-Symptoms of fibromyalgia manifest themselves in the respiratory, central nervous system, digestive, gastrointestinal, genitourinary, and muscular systems.
+Nevertheless, it can affect different parts or body systems, one after the other or simultaneously.
+Fibromyalgia symptoms manifest in the respiratory, central nervous, digestive, gastrointestinal, genitourinary, and muscular systems.

 Symptoms of Fibromyalgia: